 Best Career Paths With a Doctor of Psychology

-Doctor of Psychology (PsyD) degree is a unique program that bridges the gap between a traditional Doctor of Philosophy (PhD) in Psychology with the hands-on practice necessary to work within the mental health field.
-While a PhD in Psychology centers around the academic study of human behavior, a PsyD degree is a way to jump-start a career as a practicing psychologist in any number of specialties.
+Doctor of Psychology (PsyD) degree is a unique program that bridges the gap between a traditional Doctor of Philosophy (PhD) in Psychology with the hands-on practice necessary to work in the mental health field.
+While a PhD in Psychology centers around the academic study of human behavior, a PsyD degree is a practice-focused degree that can jump-start a career as a practicing psychologist in any number of specialties.

 The job outlook for psychologists is positive, and the field is filled with high-paying jobs.
-In fact, the median wage for psychologists is more than $77,000, according to federal data, and jobs are expected to be quite plentiful in the field for years to come, with openings for psychologists growing by 14 percent (double the national average) through 2026.
+In fact, the median wage for psychologists is $92,740, according to federal data, and jobs are expected to be quite plentiful in the field for years to come, with openings for psychologists projected to grow by 7 percent (nearly double the national average) between 2023 and 2033.

 While a Doctor of Psychology degree is designed to enable degree-holders to work directly with patients and clients, not all career paths within the field will end in hands-on clinical work.
 Here’s a look at some of the best career paths you can pursue with a Doctor of Psychology degree.